small-coding-dojo/smcd-csharp-mars-rover/README.md

-This is the starting point for the Mars Rover Kata in dotnet 10
+This is the starting point for the Mars Rover Kata in dotnet 8

-Prerequisites: Installed Plugin "Devcontainers" from Marketplace in Visual Studio Code
+## Optional: Use a DevContainer

-We are using devcontainers.
+Install Plugin "Devcontainers" from Marketplace in Visual Studio Code

 Devcontainer configuration is checked into source control.
 Command in VS Code to connect to Dev Container:

 ```
 # Strg Shift P in Windows
 # Cmd Shift P in Mac